HwWobbe/Wip-Main/README.md

   - SqLite is a contender to the extent that Jr wants to move TW's infrastructure into that environment ultimately.
     - application changes will be needed
       - Els is optimitic about the new Capabilities Jr has proposed
     - AAs work could exopedite this development
+  - DplT: do we have a ciporate RePo?
+    - if so, can access to some of its components be restricted?
+    - ...

 - re-schedule the Authentication Architecture discussion until after OnTheList progress is obvious.
   - no question that it is necessary, but when I choose to support the development a matter for SoWs